JannisKohle/home-schooling/README.md

-## How we code the backend:
+## How I code the backend:

 ### Classes:

-- Account: {
-    name: name of account,
-    password: passsword of account,
-    id: id of account,
-    courses: courses of account (with role = teacher/student),
-    inbox: new invatations
-}
+- Account: name, password, id, courses (with role = teacher/student), inbox (new invatations / if somebody joined your course / a student submitted solution / ...)

-- Course: {
+- Course: name, id, teachers, students, chats
-    name,
-    id,
-    teachers,
-    students,
-    chats
-}

-- Invatation: {
+- Invatation: from_user, to_user, course (id), role (teacher or student)
-    from_user,
-    to_user,
-    course,
-    role
-}

-- Chat: {
-    name,
-    id,
-    people
-}
+- Chat: name, id, course (id), people (list of people who can see and write in this chat)

 ![classes-diagram](diagram.png)